Upcoming Election Dates & Registration Deadlines

 For more information, you can utilize the American Association of People With Disabilities (AAPD) resource.

-The registration deadline varies depending on the type of election.
 For primary elections, applications must be postmarked by the 5th day before the primary.
 You may register to vote in person at your town clerk or registrar until 12pm the last business day before the primary.

 You may now register to vote online!
 Click here and follow the prompts to fill out your application.